Huy-DNA/multiarts/register-construction/README.md

 ## Challenges

-- The book's implementation of atomic snapshot seems to have some problems: The number of registers = The number of threads & Each register is only modified by one thread.
+1. The book's implementation of atomic snapshot seems to have some problems: The number of registers = The number of threads & Each register is only modified by one thread.
 However, I think an atomic snaphot object should allow an arbitrary number of registers and each register should be modifiable by any threads?

+   Updated: https://www.cs.yale.edu/homes/aspnes/pinewiki/AtomicSnapshots.html states that an atomic snapshot is an array of MRSW registers... so maybe the book is correct.

-- Unbounded timestamp required...
+3. Unbounded timestamp required...